Tornadoes of 2025: May 25 (Chile)

 President of Chile Gabriel Boric surveys EF1 tornado damage in Puerto Varas.

 A tornado struck the city of Puerto Varas, Chile, in the Los Lagos Region, injuring 13 people and damaging 250 homes.
 It was preliminarily rated EF1 by the Chilean Meteorological Directorate.

 The storm impacted 150–250 homes, a supermarket, and infrastructure, including power lines, resulting in over 10,000 households losing electricity.

+May 25 (New Mexico)

+A tornado struck near the town of Floyd, New Mexico, where it damaged trees, snapped 30-35 power poles near their bases, and mangled a farm sprinkler system and caused minor fence and roof damage.
+The tornado was rated low-end EF1 by the National Weather Service Albuquerque, New Mexico with winds of 90 mph.
+At the 2026 American Meteorological Society (AMS) Madison Summit, a photogrammetric analysis by Anton Seimon was presented which showed the tornado had winds of 90 m/s, reaching the EF5 wind speed threshold.

 May 29–30 (United States)

 High-end EF2 damage to a home near McDonough, Georgia.

-A small tornado event, which produced 12 tornadoes over 2 days, took place across the Southeastern United States on May 29–30.
+A small tornado event, which produced 18 tornadoes over two days, took place mainly across the Southeastern United States on May 29–30.
 On May 29, a strong EF2 tornado struck Locust Grove, Georgia.
 Two people were thrown from their house as the tornado demolished their home, injuring both, one critically.
 The tornado was then caught on video crossing I-75.
+In addition, three rare tornadoes touched down in the Western United States, two of these in Utah, specifically in Herriman and Logan.
+The third tornado affected Loving, New Mexico, all three of these tornadoes were rated EFU.
 Early the following morning, a strong EF2 tornado struck in rural Washington County, Kentucky.
 Several homes, mobile homes, and outbuildings were heavily damaged or destroyed by the tornado, which killed one person and injured 14 others.
 In addition, an unwarned EF0 tornado rolled campers, damaged homes and barns, and injured five people southwest of Loudon, Tennessee.
+This event caused $915 million in losses.